nova0821/iotjs-wiki/Inside-IoT.js.md

       more = uv_loop_alive(env.loop());
     }
 ```
-If not main event loop ends.
+If there are another iteration of the loop executed.
+Otherwise, main event loop ends.